jenhausu/3rd-Party-Library-for-iOS/README.md

 * [What-s-New](https://github.com/mdznr/What-s-New) : Easily present the latest changes and features to your users on app updates.
 * [InAppSettingsKit](https://github.com/futuretap/InAppSettingsKit) : This iOS framework allows settings to be in-app in addition to or instead of being in the Settings app.
 * [SSKeychain](https://github.com/soffes/sskeychain) : SSKeychain is a simple wrapper for accessing accounts, getting passwords, setting passwords, and deleting passwords using the system Keychain on Mac OS X and iOS.
+* [SCStackViewController](https://github.com/stefanceriu/SCStackViewController) : SCStackViewController is a container view controller which allows you to stack other view controllers on the top/left/bottom/right of the root and build custom transitions between them while providing correct physics and appearance calls.